dials/dials/doc/sphinx/multi_crystal_analysis.rst

 more complete multi-crystal dataset.
 Clustering in blend is based on the refined cell parameters from integration, so it is important that these are determined accurately.
-Unfortunately, for narrow wedges of data (where BLEND is most important) cell refinement may be complicated by issues such as the high correlation between e.g. the detector distance and the cell volume.
+Unfortunately, for narrow wedges of data (where BLEND is most useful) cell refinement may be complicated by issues such as the high correlation between e.g. the detector distance and the cell volume.

 .. _BLEND: http://www.ccp4.ac.uk/html/blend.html